Capital Ship

 Frigates were ships of the fourth or fifth rate; a corvette was a ship of the sixth rate.

-capital ships
+Viking ships